wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-tressym.md

 *A flying wizard pet cat.
 Beast.*

-<span class="alchemy"> *The [original tressym](http://adnd.geoshitties.installgentoo.com/mm/tressym.html) is strangely more durable than a goblin, but other than that, its a perfectly servicable and enchanting familiar.  — SaltyGoo* </span>
+<span class="alchemy"> *The [original tressym](http://adnd.geoshitties.installgentoo.com/mm/tressym.html) is strangely more durable than a goblin, but other than that, its a perfectly servicable and enchanting familiar.
+There is another 2e monster that is that is virtually identical, the Jana-qitat, found in the [Al-Qadim bestiary](http://adnd.geoshitties.installgentoo.com/mm/catwinge.html), with less magical powers but a [giant version](https://saltygoo.github.io/monsters/cat-tressym-giant). — SaltyGoo* </span>

 A housecat with wings.